 At the end of the day though, you can only do your best.

 It is tempting to think that the bee can't manage, because it may start buzzing furiously.
 We might panic and think "The bee can't free itself" and that's when it's tempting (albeit with good intentions) to interfere a little too much.
-On the other hand, the bee may quietly get on with grooming itself.
-On the other hand the bee may 'rest' a little, before removing the web - this is also okay.
+On the other hand, the bee may quietly get on with grooming itself, or may 'rest' a little, before removing the web - this is also okay.
 Just leave it alone and it will sort itself out.

 If you try to help, though your intentions

-are very good, this will be more stressful for the bee, and could harm
+are very good and kind, this will be more stressful for the bee, and could harm

 delicate wings and limbs - especially with too much pulling and dragging.